Making the transition from paper to electronic forms

 The question arises: Why has there been such little progress towards a ‘paperless office’ in the decades since the term entered our vocabulary?

-Many people prefer to fill out paper forms rather than web forms and some may not even have access to the internet or it would be inappropriate to provide access at the location of capture.
-At the same time, many businesses have a legal obligation to maintain a physical copy or a requirement to capture an ink signature.
+Many people prefer to fill out paper forms rather than web forms and some may not even have access to the internet.
+At the same time, it may be inappropriate to provide access at the capture location.
+Meanwhile, many businesses have a legal obligation to maintain a physical copy or a requirement to capture an ink signature.

 However, there are a number of issues with paper forms.
 Paper is slow to move around and easy to fill in incorrectly, with mistakes only being spotted hours or days later.